-When Lure Fishing with artificials can, in the right circumstances, be an excellent method with which to catch a variety of species from a river.
+When Lure Fishing with artificials can, in the right circumstances, be an excellent method to catch a variety of species from a river.
 The main criterion is that the water must have a good degree of clarity as predatory species hunt mainly by sight, although they also pick up vibrations through their lateral lines.
-Constructed from a variety of materials, from metal to plastic, artificial lures come in a great range of weights, colors, shapes and sizes.
+Constructed from a variety of materials, from metal to plastic, artificial lures come in a great range of weights, colors, shapes, and sizes.
 In addition to the obvious pike and perch, chub will also take lures enthusiastically.
 However, while perch and pike can be caught at any time of the year by spinning, summer and autumn are by far the most productive times for chub.
-As the species widens its distribution, zander become increasingly more likely to fall to a lure.
-Over the years dace, grayling, bream and roach have all been caught on small artificials, so you never know what might turn up!
+As the species widen its distribution, zander becomes increasingly more likely to fall to a lure.
+Over the years dace, grayling, bream and roach have all been caught on small artificial, so you never know what might turn up!

 During the winter months, when weed growth has died back, it becomes possible to explore the river when lure fishing from top to bottom as well as from bank to bank.
 In cold weather slow down the retrieve as all fish, both predators and prey, become more lethargic.
 Adopt a roving approach throughout the year, fishing as many different swims as possible.
 Although pike are not shoal fish, like perch, several will often be caught from a swim due to their holding up close to a shoal of food fish such as roach, chub or bream.
 Every so often the shoal will be ambushed for a meal.
 The bigger the shoal, the more pike there may be in attendance.